Do you have questions about admission?

 On the fifth semester you can take electives, go on exchange or do an internship in a company.

-A Project Guideline is published at the end of the fall semester.
-It supplements the Program Regulations and serves as a teaching aid for the Project.
+A Project Guideline is published during the second quarter of the fall semester.
+It supplements the Program Regulations and serves as a teaching aid for the Bachelor Project.
+The Guideline provides detailed information about Project requirements and deadlines, as well as practical suggestions and advice regarding the Project experience and proper use of a Project Adviser (supervisor).

-An introduction lecture (2h) and workshop (3h) in late January/early February will introduce to the Bachelor project.
-Students will get an overview of the process, the development of reasearch questions, and learn how to engage with the supervisor.
+The Guidelines will be available at the BSc SEM page on my.cbs.dk and on CBS learn.
+Introduction lectures and workshops (together 8h) in late January/February will introduce to the Bachelor project.
+Students will get an overview of the process, the development of research questions, reflect upon the research strategy and learn how to engage with the supervisor.

-- Formulate and present (orally and in writing) coherently argued answers, combining theory, methodology and data, to the research question posed.
+- Formulate and present (orally and in writing) coherently argued answers, combining theory, methodology, and data to the research question

-- Reflect critically on the quality of the answers produced.
+- Reflect critically on the quality of the research strategy and the answers produced

 Service Management Foundations